This is the multi-page printable view of this section. Click here to print.

 - Capacity can be entered in multiples of 8 within the range 16 to 5,120, and up to 9 can be created

-Management Console > Server Type Required Management Console Server Type - After selecting Use, choose the storage purpose and capacity
+Management Console > Server Type Essential Management Console server type - After selecting Use, select the storage purpose and capacity

-Management Console > Block Storage Required Block Storage settings used by Management Console - Select Use and then select Base OS
+Management Console > Block Storage Required Block Storage settings used by the Management Console - Select Use, then select Default OS

 Database username Required Database username - Apply the same username set in the original cluster

-Database Password Required Database Password - Apply the same password set in the original cluster
+Database password Essential Database password - Apply the same password set in the original cluster

-IP Access Control Select Service Access Policy Settings - Since the access policy is set for the IP entered on the page, you do not need to separately configure Security Group policies.
+IP access control Select Service Access Policy Configuration - Since the access policy is set for the IP entered on the page, you do not need to configure a separate Security Group policy.

 - Enter in IP format (e.g.,